7th Grade Class

 Students may take either Saxon Math 8/7 or Pre-Algebra (Glenco, 2003), depending on their previous course work.
 Students are also introduced to set theory and the beginning application of mathematic logic through the study of truth tables.

 We believe that God is the author of all truth and that we are instructed to hide His word in our hearts.
-Students memorize scripture, read passages to capture the Biblical narrative, and begin to dive deeper into the themes the run through the NT and OT.
+Students memorize scripture, read passages to capture the Biblical narrative, and begin to dive deeper into the themes that run through the NT and OT.

 Exploring America by Ray Notgrass is a challenging text, accompanied by original sources.
 Students study the themes and motives that drive the birth and growth of the United States from the colonial times through the Civil War.
 Continued study of modern US history and the government will occur in 8th grade.